How to Be Just a Christian

 Is the Thing Tested Lawfully Expedient?

 There are indeed expedient things, but they can never impinge upon law in our testing, we must ever bear this in mind.
 Webster's New World Dictionary of the American Language, College Edition says of "expedient:' "Useful for effecting a desired result; advantageous, convenient."
-W. E. Vim in An Expository Dictionary of Biblical Words says: "Intransitively, to be an advantage, profitable, not merely convenient."
+W. E. Vine in An Expository Dictionary of Biblical Words says: "Intransitively, to be an advantage, profitable, not merely convenient."
 Example: At the Lord's Table, age-old arguments have been made, some are good, and some an not.
 The plate for the loaf is an expedient matter.
 No law is impinged upon there is no interference with the divine pattern --- and there is a pattern.
 Some who apparently do not understand lawful and expedient things, get confused --- it is argued by them that both the plate and the cup are expedient Not so, simply because the cup comes under law, commandment, binding example, and cannot therefore be expedient.
 The plate for convenience, an expedient, is used; the cup, as a matter of law, is used --- to do otherwise is to violate law.
 This meeting house is a matter of expediency; the church must have a meeting place, be it a building like this, a private home, an "upper room," a rented facility --- no law is hereby infringed upon.

 Is the Thing Tested a Matter of Liberty or Indifference?